Books, FAQs

 Have fun and experiment – so many different flavors and textures!

-Increased enzyme activity: Sprouts are rich in enzymes that aid in digestion and various metabolic processes in our bodies.
+Increased enzyme activity: Sprouts are rich in enzymes that aid digestion and various metabolic processes in our bodies.
 These enzymes can support overall digestive health and help improve nutrient absorption.

 Potential health benefits: Improved immune function, reduced inflammation, and better blood sugar control.
 Sprouts are also often low in calories and high in fiber, making them a healthy addition to weight management and promoting overall satiety.